ogs22/cookbook/glossary/apollonius_problem.md

-Given three circles, Apollonius\\' problem is to construct another circle which touches each of them.
+Given three circles, Apollonius’ problem is to construct another circle which touches each of them.